Aypahyo/Aypahyo.github.io/prep/_post/2019-4-3-overview-dk30-spring-2019.md

-I am taking part in #dk30-spring-2019 which you can find <a title="dk30 day9.tv" href="https://dk30.day9.tv/?t=1554317248024" target="_blank">here</a>.
+I am taking part in #dk30-spring-2019 which you can find [here](https://dk30.day9.tv/?t=1554317248024).

 The Project is structured into 4 Weeks.
 MY output should be thirteen blog posts and an interactable cloud thing.
 In order to get a clean front page I am creating this post so I can collect my links while I move the project forward.

 Week 1:
-I am a proud owner of an <a title="Amazon Web Services" href="https://aws.amazon.com" target="_blank">AWS </a>evaluation account which will last for a year.
+I am a proud owner of an [AWS ](https://aws.amazon.com)evaluation account which will last for a year.
 Thinking about what may come in handy in week 4 and what I want to accomplish I think what I need will contain:
 <ul>
 	<li>Hosting a remote machine for actual development in the cloud.</li>